Knowledge Exchange Unit

 - Online resources about why and how to engage with UK Parliament

-- We are working to develop relationships between UK Parliament and networks and organisations in the research community
+- We are working to strengthen and diversify relationships between UK Parliament and networks and organisations in the research community

-- We are liaising with Research England on the Research Excellence Framework (REF) and Knowledge Exchange Framework (KEF), to ensure understanding of knowledge exchange and impact in legislatures
+- We are liaising with Research England around its Future Research Assessment Programme and Knowledge Exchange Framework (KEF), to ensure understanding and recognition of knowledge exchange and impact in legislatures

 Our work with fellow knowledge mobilisers

-- We have a growing network of knowledge mobilisers, such as university KE staff, impact officers or policy managers, or policy-focused intermediaries in organisations such as learned societies or professional bodies.
+We have a growing network of knowledge mobilisers, such as university KE staff, impact officers, policy managers, or academic librarians.
+They are also policy-focused intermediaries in organisations such as learned societies or professional bodies.
 We work with this network to support researcher engagement, communicate key opportunities and information around engaging with Parliament, and understand the priorities, needs and challenges of the research sector.
 If you occupy one of these roles, we would love you to join our network: please email us on firstname.lastname@example.org to let us know you'd like to join.

 Increasing the effectiveness of our work